-The Condition of Education (COE) is a congressionally mandated annual report that summarizes important developments and trends in education using the latest available statistics.
-The Condition of Education 2012 contains 49 indicators, plus a Closer Look.
+The Condition of Education is a congressionally mandated annual report that summarizes important developments and trends in education using the latest available statistics.
+The Condition of Education 2014 contains 42 indicators.

 The indicators in this section of The Condition of Education measure aspects of elementary and secondary education in the United States.
 The indicators examine school characteristics and climate; principals, teachers and staff; elementary and secondary financial resources; student assessments; and other measures of the progress students make as they move through the education system, such as graduation rates.